satyajeet101/system-design/src/main/java/designPrinciple/PRINCIPLE.md

   - Now, if the client expects something flyable, it uses Flyable interface.
   - No subclass breaks parent behavior.
   - Substitution works correctly: anywhere Bird is expected, Sparrow or Ostrich can be used safely.

-Subclass violates the contract of the parent class.
 ####  I – Interface Segregation Principle (ISP)
 - Clients should not be forced to depend on interfaces they do not use.
 - Split large interfaces into smaller, more specific ones.